 - Aaron Parecki uses markdown for post authoring and storage since ????-??-??
 (URL to MD source?)

-- Peter Molnar uses markdown extra since somewhere in 2014
+- Peter Molnar uses markdown extra since somewhere in 2014 and a [pandoc] compatible Markdown since 2016.

 Lightweight markup alternatives to Markdown being used or considered by IndieWeb community members: